Calling all innovators

 - Create and code an app to solve that problem with the support of a team of entrepreneurs, mentors, and ambassadors

 You and your team will build a mobile technology company.
-Ten teams will be invited to the World Pitch Summit in August for the chance to pitch their company to a global audience and receive recognition for their efforts.
+Ten teams will be invited to the World Pitch Summit for the chance to pitch their company to a global audience and receive recognition for their efforts.
 No prior coding or app experience is necessary.

 *Girls ages 10 to 18 can participate in Technovation